Our Lady Help of Christians Church

-Our Lady Help of Christians Church is an abandoned Roman Catholic church in Pittsburgh, Pennsylvania.
+Our Lady Help of Christians Church is an abandoned circa 1906 church in the East Liberty neighborhood of Pittsburgh, Pennsylvania.

 During the late 19th century, immigrants were flowing into the city to work in the area’s numerous steel mills.
 The Franciscan Fathers from Italy were invited to visit Pittsburgh in 1895 to help establish an Italian parish.
 1 They took charge of St. Peter, an Italian parish, in the Hill District.

 Italian residents in the East Liberty area petitioned the church to form their own parish but was initially denied.
-1 To meet their needs, the pastor of St. Peter began visiting East Liberty to celebrate Mass.
-The first Mass was held in February 1895 in the school of St. Peter and Paul.
+1 To meet their needs, the pastor of St. Peter began visiting East Liberty to celebrate Mass, and the first Mass was held in February 1895 in the school of St. Peter and Paul.
 Thereafter a Mass was celebrated monthly.

 A school was started in 1902 by two nuns of the Sisters of St. Francis.
 4

-The church building was destroyed by a fire in 1905.
-1 While the church was being rebuilt, Mass was moved to the neighboring school.
-On December 17, Mass was moved the basement of the partially finished church.
-The reconstructed building was dedicated on April 17, 1906.
+The church was destroyed by a fire in 1905, 1 and while it was being rebuilt, Mass was moved to a neighboring school.
+Mass was relocated into the basement of the partially finished church on December 17, and the reconstructed building was dedicated on April 17, 1906.

 Decline and Closure